VLOGroup/pylopt/README.md

   - Filters: Pretrained filters from [[1]](#1)
   - Potential:
     - Type: Student-t
-    - Weights: Optimised using `BilevelOptimisation`
+    - Weights: Optimised using `pylopt`

   To run the script, execute